cs99x/GasMonitorLoRaCloud/hardware/firmware/lora-bluetooth-gateway/README.md

 # ESP32 LoRa Bluetooth Gateway

-This project implements a gateway that bridges LoRa and Bluetooth Low Energy (BLE) using the ESP32 microcontroller.
-It allows the ESP32 to receive JSON payloads over LoRa and send them via BLE notifications to a connected BLE client.
+This project implements a gateway that bridges LoRa and Bluetooth Low Energy (BLE) using the ESP32 S3 microcontroller.
+It allows the ESP32 to receive JSON payloads over LoRa and send them via BLE notifications to the mobile app eg. iOS or Android.

 ## Features
 - **LoRa Communication**: Configured to receive JSON payloads on a specified frequency.